Understanding people's shifting mindsets and sentiment with inclusion, agility and scale

 As suggested by the CDC, the use of a cloth face cover is important to help slow the spread of COVID-19.
 However, compliance remains a concern, particularly among younger generations and men.
 Understanding people’s behavioral drivers and the factors discouraging usage provide important insights to better inform and influence the general public.
 See what 12.5 million digital discussions reveal about Americans usage and sentiment drivers and barriers across genders and generations.

-As of March 23, 2020, we have harvested 101,703, 001 data points available for analysis representing relevant discussions organically shared by people in the U.S. about the impact of COVID-19 on their everyday lives.
+Since March 23, 2020, we have harvested over 100 million data points available for analysis representing relevant discussions organically shared by people in the U.S. about the impact of COVID-19 on their everyday lives.